 - If the volume of your breasts is much less than the skin around it

 Patients choose Dr. Raj for a variety of reasons.
 He trains and studies with the best in the industry as a peer and leader, and this commitment means that his patients are always able to benefit from advancements at the cutting edge of science and surgery.

 He is knowledgeable and personable and is known for both candor and compassion.
 He really cares about his patients and it shows, both in how he interacts with them as well as in the quality of patient care he provides.

 Ultimately, however, all roads end with the outcomes, and the reason most people choose Dr. Raj is because he delivers results that speak for themselves.

 Dallas Breast Lift Consultation

-If you want to learn more about breast lift/mastopexy surgery please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
-He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.
+If you want to learn more about breast lift/mastopexy surgery please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.